 ComScore’s Andrew Lipsman said that Facebook’s increasing share of the display ad market probably resulted from the company’s fast-growing audience size, an increase in the number of ads per page that Facebook delivers and an increase in the amount of time that users spend on its website.

-According to comScore, users spent an average of five hours per month on Facebook during the third quarter, compared with three hours per month in the second quarter.
+According to comScore, users spent an average of five hours per month on Facebook during the third quarter, compared with three hours per month in the third quarter of 2009.

 “The more people in your social network that are online, the more value it creates to you as a user, the more you are likely to engage and contribute,” said comScore’s Lipsman.